 It starts in the first week of January and lasts until mid-April.

-You will teach 12 hours per week (16 hours in Madrid).
-You can choose if you want Monday or Friday off so you can have 3 day weekends.
+You will teach 12 hours per week (16 hours in Madrid and 15 hours in Murcia).
+You will teach 4 days a week and can choose if you want Monday or Friday off so you can have 3 day weekends.

 You won’t teach during holidays.